bihealth/snappy-pipeline/docs/quickstart.rst

 Install Snappy Pipeline
 -----------------------

-The recommended way of installing the CUBI pipeline is via pip inside a pixi environment.
+Clone the repository and install with pixi:

 .. code-block:: shell

+    $ git clone git@github.com:bihealth/snappy-pipeline.git
-    $ VERSION=vX.Y.Z
+    $ cd snappy-pipeline
-    $ pip install git+ssh://git@github.com:bihealth/snappy-pipeline.git@v${VERSION}#egg=snappy_pipeline
+    $ pixi install

+To pin to the exact versions in the lock file (``pixi.lock``), use ``pixi install --frozen``.
+The lock file is the single source of truth for all dependency versions and is kept in sync with ``pyproject.toml`` via ``pixi update``.

+After installation the ``snappy`` command is available via ``pixi run snappy <subcommand> ...``.

-Or see ``README.rst`` for a more detailed installation guide.
+Or see :ref:`installation` for a more detailed guide, including the developer setup with test, lint, and documentation tooling.